Juicy, delicious mangos are one of my favorite tropical fruits.

 To prevent compounding the problem by even more digging, it is important to add significant amounts of organic matter, in the form of aged compost or manure, or peat, to improve the soil structure, as you dig.
 Earthworms and other soil dwelling creatures will, over time, break through a thin layer of hardpan, but only if enough organic material is added to the soil.

 Treating acidic soil with lime can help break up the chemical bonds that hold a hardpan layer in place.
-This is not an option, here in the Bay Area, where our soil tends to be very alkaline.
-You can also top dress the area repeatedly with organic matter to treat hardpan, but it may take years before you see results.
+This is not an option in regions with alkaline soil.
+You can also top dress an area repeatedly with organic matter to treat hardpan, but it may take years before you see results.

 People started growing and eating soybeans three thousand years before the invention of written language.
 Originally from East Asia, this high protein legume is now found practically everywhere.
 Soy milk, tofu, and soy sauce are just a few products made from soybeans, but what about the plants themselves?
 Is there a place for soybeans in your summer garden?